Intro to live sound equipment

 - Heavy-duty extension cords — make sure you accommodate every piece of gear that needs to be plugged in.

 - Spare batteries and fuses.

 - Spare mic clips (holds the mic to the stand)

 - Direct box, or DI (direct input) box — a device used for sending an instrument signal to a mixer's mic or line-level input.

 What type of system is best for you?

 Building a system for a band that travels to a lot of different venues?
 Then you’ll probably want to look at gear that’s relatively compact and lightweight.
-Digital mixers are typically lighter than comparable analog mixers.
-And they save time by letting you save settings that work well in frequently played venues.

 Powered speakers are popular with traveling acts because you don’t have to carry separate amps.
 If you’re playing in nightclubs or portable churches, powered speakers will supply plenty of volume.